OpenNebula/docs/source/overview/opennebula_concepts/opennebula_overview.rst

 Virtualized Applications
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 OpenNebula manages workloads based on KVM, LXC system containers.
-It can manage both single VMs and complex mult-tier services composed of several VMs that require sophisticated elasticity rules and dynamic adaptability.
+It can manage both single VMs and complex multi-tier services composed of several VMs that require sophisticated elasticity rules and dynamic adaptability.
 In OpenNebula, VM-based applications are created from images and templates.
 Users can modify templates or create new ones; they can be shared by the cloud administrator using a private corporate marketplace.
 Pre-defined, fully-functional templates are also available in the OpenNebula Marketplace, which allows users to easily download and deploy VMs, virtual appliances and full-featured multi-VM services.

 OpenNebula’s management model provides multi-tenancy by design, offering different user interfaces depending on users’ roles within an organization, or the level of required expertise or functionality.